Vector-wise Joint Diagonalization of Almost Commuting Matrices: Numerical experiments

-Here we mainly consider the following five classes of approximate Hessian: the Euclidean Hessian of $\mc{L}$: $H_0(v) = \nabla_v^2{\mathcal{L}}(\l v, A v\r, \l v, B v\r ,v)$, the projected Euclidean Hessian $H_1(v) = (I_n - v v^T) H_0(v) (I_n - v v^T)$, the Riemannian Hessian of $\mc{L}$: $H_2(v) = \Hess_v \mc{L}(\l v, A v \r, \l v, B v \r, v)$, the Euclidean Hessian of $\w{\mc{L}}$: $H_3(v) = \na^2 \w{\mc{L}}(v)$, and the Riemannian Hessian of $\w{\mc{L}}$: $H_4(v) = \Hess \w{\mc{L}}(v)$.
-We test Algorithm \ref{alg:precondition} with the above five choices of $H$ and let $s_k$ be updated accordingly either by \eqref{eq:sch_1} or \eqref{eq:sch_2}, for three pairs of almost commuting matrices of dimension $n = 500$ with $\norm{[A,B]}$ of different orders.
-The numerical results are represented in Figure \ref{fig:H}, which clearly shows that compared to the Riemannian Newton method (i.e., Algorithm \ref{alg:precondition} with $H_4$), all these choices use almost the same iterations to reach the same accuracy, but Algorithm \ref{alg:precondition} with $H_0$ or $H_1$ requires much less computational cost (with CPU time nearly $5$ times less than that of the standard Newton method).
-The convergence for the case $H_1$ has been establish in Theorem \ref{thm:glob_conv}.
-The algorithm with the choice $H_0$, which seems to be the most efficient one, relies on the heuristic scheme \eqref{eq:sch_2} and does not fit into the Riemannian optimization framework.
-Some additional techniques may be needed for its convergence properties.
-Figure \ref{fig:H} also verifies the robustness of the superiority of the approximate Hessian $H_0$ or $H_1$ with respect to the magnitude of $[A,B]$.
+\mb{We test Algorithm \ref{alg:for ineq} with the above four candidates of the approximate Hessian $H(v)$ for solving \eqref{eq:sub-problem} and \eqref{eq:problem with inequality constraint} with $j = 2$ and let $s_k$ be updated accordingly either by \eqref{eq:sch_1} or \eqref{eq:sch_2}, for three randomly generated pairs of almost commuting matrices of dimension $n = 1000$ with $\norm{[A,B]}$ of orders $O(10^{-6})$, $O(10^{-4})$, and $O(10^{-2})$.
+The numerical results are represented in Figure \ref{fig:H}, which clearly shows that all the candidates achieve similar levels of accuracy with nearly the same iteration steps.
+However, compared to the alternating minimization and the Riemannian Newton method (i.e., Algorithm \ref{alg:for ineq} with approximate Hessian $H_1$ and $H_3$, respectively), Algorithm \ref{alg:for ineq} with $H_0$ or $H_2$ significantly reduces the computational cost, with the running time being about five times less than that of the standard Riemannian Newton method.} Note that the convergence for the case of $H_2$ \mb{has been established} in Theorem \ref{thm:glob_conv}.
+The algorithm with the approximate Hessian $H_0$, which appears to be the most efficient option, relies on the heuristic scheme \eqref{eq:sch_2} and does not align with the Riemannian optimization framework.
+Some additional techniques may be necessary to ensure its convergence properties.
+Figure \ref{fig:H} also verifies the robustness of the superiority of the approximate Hessians $H_0$ and $H_2$ with respect to the magnitude of $[A,B]$.